JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Evil_and_Sin.md

 5. Salvation not jeopardized by another’s sin.
 	> “But one thing should be made clear: If you are made to suffer the evil consequences of the sin of some member of your family, some fellow citizen or fellow mortal, even rebellion in the system or elsewhere—no matter what you may have to endure because of the wrongdoing of your associates, fellows, or superiors—you may rest secure in the eternal assurance that such tribulations are transient afflictions.
 None of these fraternal consequences of misbehavior in the group can ever jeopardize your eternal prospects or in the least degree deprive you of your divine right of Paradise ascension and God attainment.” <a id="s369_618"></a>[UB 54:6.4](/en/The_Urantia_Book/54#p6_4)

-## II.
+## XIII.
 JESUS TALKS ABOUT GOOD AND EVIL

 1. Answering Gadiah’s question about good and evil.